Sid Meier's Civilization V - Review

 Progression Problems

 This game takes too long.
 Period.
 I know you can adjust the settings to make it take less time for things to be constructed or researched, but I'm not sure that will improve much.
 I was playing on the regular speed and it felt extremely tedious and you can actually play even slower than that too!
-Regardless of what speed you choose to play, it doesn't change the core gameplay experience of the game, which can be summed up in 4 words: "hurry up and wait."
-The whole game is centered around queuing up tasks then hitting the Next Turn button.
-If you didn't have any plans for military, you could queue up your technology tree, unit construction, building construction, and cultural benefits 100 turns in advanced if you wanted.
+Regardless of what speed you choose to play, it doesn't change the core gameplay experience of the game, which can be summed up in 4 words: "Hurry up and wait."
+The whole game is centered around queuing up tasks and then hitting the Next Turn button.
+If you didn't have any plans for the military, you could queue up your technology tree, unit construction, building construction, and cultural benefits 100 turns in advance if you wanted.
 You could even use this strategy to play the game with everything queued up:

 Regardless of what you choose to focus on in your country, the whole point of the game is that you are in a snail's race to the finish line.
 You may know where the finish line is, how to get there, and who you're up against, but it doesn't change the fact that you are going to have to wait a long time to get there.

 You can control at what technological age your civilization starts, but I found that most of the satisfaction I got out of the game was knowing that I had brought it up from humble beginnings, not the middle of the race.
-The most satisfying parts of the game were in the very beginning and the very end.
+The most satisfying parts of the game were at the very beginning and the very end.
 I enjoyed the beginning because it had the exploration element of trying to find the best spot for your nation's capital and searching for the best resources available, with the open-ended opportunity of determining the various tech trees to go down.
-I liked the end because of the fact that you could see the finish line and completely focus your efforts around one thing.
+I liked the end because of the fact that you could see the finish line and completely focus your efforts on one thing.
 It was the fun type of stress in trying to make sure you don't lose your hold on victory.
 This middle is where the game feels empty.
 Every nation is trying to gain speed over the other but nothing is going to happen for a while, so why not just declare war on each other?

 TL;DR (Conclusion)

-I may have been a little harsh, but don't misinterpret the review.Civilization V is a solid game and it certainly consumed a fair amount of my time.
-The more I played, though, the more I became frustrated by the design choices and disconnected gameplay that prevented me from getting really involved in what's happening.
+I may have been a little harsh, but don't misinterpret the review.
+Civilization V is a solid game and it certainly consumed a fair amount of my time.
+The more I played, though, the more I became frustrated by the design choices and disconnected gameplay that prevented me from getting really involved in what was happening.
 I want more out of my strategy games than just resource management.
 I actually like Civilization V and would recommend it to anyone who thinks it might be what they want out of a strategy game.
 In fact, if they made a good mobile version of the game, I might be inclined to play it.
 However, after traveling deep down the Civilization rabbit hole for a good 50+ hours, I've had my fill of Wonderland and would like to return to strategy games where I do stuff.